-Why the head of Regal Cinemas thinks movie theaters will be back this year
+Why the head of Regal Cinemas believes movie theaters are on the verge of a major comeback

 You came to what I think a lot of experts believe is a pretty good deal with WB — 45 days is when the lion’s share of box office is made.
 Yet you’re showing the studio’s movies in 2021 even though they’ll be on HBO Max.

 This is the nature of partnership; sometimes you have to give things up.
 It was clear Warner Bros. could not back off the commitment it made.
-For us we were willing to compromise on a few movies for the sake of the future.
+For us, we were willing to compromise on a few movies for the sake of the future.

 When WB announced its move last December it seemed like a true rift — the studios saying, after many years of tension, “We’re finally going to make a go of it ourselves.”
 Did you see it that way?

 Universal has not come around like that.
 They originally made a 17-day window deal with AMC.
-And now after Cinemark stepped in it’s 17-31 days, depending on box office, but still pretty short.
+And now, after Cinemark stepped in, it’s 17-31 days, depending on box office, but still pretty short.
 Is that reasonable to you?
 You’ve not yet made a deal with Universal.

 Our relationships with the studios go back over 90 years.
 It’s a partnership.
 Studios need cinemas and cinemas need studios.
 We accept windows cannot be as long as they were in [the] past.
 I don’t think any studio opposes the view that theatrical exclusivity is a must, that it’s the best way to maximize income from movies.
 I think this [WB] deal is setting a tone, which is so important for the industry.
 I hope in the coming weeks we’re able to move forward with Paramount, Sony, Disney and, of course, with Universal.